James E. Hawdon

-James Hawdon is the Director of the Center for Peace Studies and Violence Prevention and Interim Chair of the Department of Sociology.
+James Hawdon is director of the Center for Peace Studies and Violence Prevention and interim chair of the Department of Sociology at Virginia Tech.

 He has published seven books or edited books and more than 100 articles, book chapters, or research reports in the areas of terrorism and violent extremism, criminology, the sociology of drugs, the sociology of policing, disaster research, and research methodologies.
 His research has been funded by the National Science Foundation, the National Institute of Justice, the National Funding Collaboration on Violence Prevention, and several foundations.
 He has conducted dozens interviews for various local, national, and international media outlets, and his work has been cited in media outlets in countries from around the world.

 Hawdon earned a BA from the Pennsylvania State University and a MA and PhD from the University of Virginia.
-He was a faculty member at Clemson University from 1992-2004, where he served as Graduate Director from 1995-2004 and Director of the Lab for Survey Research from 1993-1999.
-He came to Virginia Tech in 2004 and served as the Director of Graduate Studies from 2005 until he became Director of the Center for Peace Studies and Violence Prevention in 2011.
+From 1992 to 2004, he was a faculty member at Clemson University, where he served as graduate director from 1995 to 2004 and director of the Lab for Survey Research from 1993 to 1999.
+He joined Virginia Tech in 2004 and served as the director of graduate studies from 2005 until 2011, when he became director of the Center for Peace Studies and Violence Prevention.